elastic/eui/wiki/writing-styles-with-emotion.md

 ## CSS-aligned props

-If a prop/value pair maps 1:1 to the CSS property: value, pass the value straight through
+If a prop/value pair maps 1:1 to the CSS property: value, pass the value straight through.
+We encounter this scenario when it is apparent that a given css property is core to configuring a component, and it doesn't make sense to use an abstraction.

 ```tsx
 position?: CSSProperties['position'];